polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/bridge-hub.md

 ### Ethereum-Specific Support

-BridgeHub also has a set of components and pallets that support a Polkadot <-> Ethereum bridge through [Snowbridge](https://github.com/Snowfork/snowbridge){target=_blank}
+Bridge Hub also has a set of components and pallets that support a Polkadot <-> Ethereum bridge through [Snowbridge](https://github.com/Snowfork/snowbridge){target=_blank}

 ## Deployed Bridges